zarpafantasma/corpus_rythmos/III- Philosophical_and_Anthropological_Explorations/019-en_US-Physics_of_Tradition.md

 “Not every cathedral has a dome: sometimes it vibrates under LED lights and on grass.”

 **10.1 Objective**
-To demonstrate that the elevation of the exponent  —the core of Multiscale Temporal Relativity (RTM)—is not the exclusive domain of religious liturgies.
+To demonstrate that the elevation of the exponent  —the core of Multiscale Temporal Relativity (RTM)— is not the exclusive domain of religious liturgies.
 Stadiums, festivals, and protests generate comparable windows of coherence.

 **10.2 Common Methodology**